guidokessels/xwing-data/README.md

 - Guido Kessels (mail@guidokessels.com)

-The first version of the data was based on Geordan Rosario's squad builder, found here: https://github.com/geordanr/xwing.
+The first version of the data was based on Geordan Rosario's squad builder in 2014, found here: https://github.com/geordanr/xwing.

 ## License
 [MIT](http://guidokessels.mit-license.org/)

 ---

-Star Wars, X-Wing: The Miniatures Game and all related properties are owned by Fantasy Flight Games, Lucasfilm Ltd., and/or Disney.
+Star Wars, X-Wing: The Miniatures Game and all related properties, images and text are owned by Fantasy Flight Games, Lucasfilm Ltd., and/or Disney.